-- Get an amazing view of Paris that includes the Eiffel Tower (and doesn't include the hideous Tour Montparnasse).
-That's win-win!
+- Get an amazing view of Paris that includes the Eiffel Tower and many of the city's other top landmarks

 - Looking out at the world's most romantic city from 210 meters, you may feel inspired to write a poem or sketch out a work of art that eventually sells for millions.
 Maybe not - but you never know

 - With fine dining on the 56th floor, and an open air observatory on the 59th, the Tour Montparnasse offers the best view and some of the best food in the city